GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-03_project2.md

 ```{r}
 parties <- c("CDU", "CSU", "AfD","FDP", "DIE LINKE","SPD","GRUeNE")
 ```
 3) Voluntary extra task (improvement by max.
-1.5 grade points): provides a map with the voter turnout per constituency.
+1.5 grade points): provide a map with the voter turnout per constituency.
 Tip: it might be necessary to define the data types while reading in the data via *colClasses* (see help of read.csv).
 The the number of district should be a character.

 ## Provided data